schuchert/schuchert.github.io/_posts/2024-03-02-SoSTaiChiSequence.md

 * Option: Use a pillow under your back leg
 * Option: Arms locked out to support you
 * Option: Lower to your forearms
-* Option: Lower to your chest
+* Option: Lower to your chest, arms reaching forward

 ### Bound Butter Fly
 ![](/assets/images/QigongSoS/16_Butterfly.JPG){: .img-float-right}